JoniVR/VerticalCardSwiper/README.md

 @IBInspectable public var sideInset: CGFloat = 20
 /// Sets how much of the next card should be visible.
 Default is 50.
 @IBInspectable public var visibleNextCardHeight: CGFloat = 50
-/// Vertical spacing between CardCells.
+/// Vertical spacing between the focussed card and the bottom (next) card.
 Default is 40.
-@IBInspectable public var cardSpacing: CGFloat = 40 /**
+@IBInspectable public var cardSpacing: CGFloat = 40
+/// Allows you to set the view to Stack at the Top or at the Bottom.
+Default is true.
+@IBInspectable public var isStackOnBottom: Bool = true
+/// Sets how many cards of the stack are visible in the background
+@IBInspectable public var stackedCardsCount: Int = 1 /**
  Returns an array of indexes (as Int) that are currently visible in the `VerticalCardSwiperView`.
- This does not include cards that are behind the card that is in focus.
+ This includes cards that are stacked (behind the focussed card).
 */
 public var indexesForVisibleCards: [Int]
 ```